 On November 2, 2011, the Company entered into a Securities Purchase Agreement (the "Agreement") with Seaside, relating to the offering and sale (the "Offering") of up to 142,857 shares of the Company's Series B Convertible Preferred Stock, par value \$0.001 per share (the "Series B Preferred Stock") at the purchase price of \$35.00 per share (the "Purchase Price").
 On November 2, 2011, Seaside purchased an initial 71,429 shares of the Series B Preferred Stock for an aggregate purchase price of \$2,500,000 (the "Initial Closing").
 Seaside purchased the remaining 71,429 shares of the Series B Preferred Stock for the purchase price of \$2,500,000 (the "Subsequent Closing").
-11,429 shares of the Series B Preferred Stock automatically converted into shares of the Company's common stock, par value \$0.001 per share (the "Common Stock") at each of the Initial Closing and the Subsequent Closing and every fourteenth day thereafter at a conversion price equal to the Purchase Price divided by the lower of (i) the daily volume weighted average of actual trading prices of the Common Stock on the trading market (the "VWAP") for the ten consecutive trading days immediately prior to a conversion date multiplied by 0.85 and (ii) the VWAP for the trading day immediately prior to a conversion date multiplied by 0.88.
+11,429 shares of the Series B Preferred Stock automatically converted into shares of the Company's common stock, par value \$0.001 per share (the "Common Stock") at each of the Initial Closing and the Subsequent Closing and every fourteenth day thereafter at a conversion price equal to the Purchase Price divided by the lower of (i) the daily volume weighted average of actual trading prices of the Common Stock on the trading market (the "VWAP") for the ten consecutive trading days immediately prior to a conversion date multiplied by 0.88.
 In the event that the conversion price does not equal or exceed \$0.70 (the "Floor"), as calculated with respect to any subsequent conversion date, then such conversion will not occur and the shares not converted on that date will be added to the conversion on the following conversion date.